-The Dannon Project offers programming to address the unique needs of youth ages 16-24.
-Our youth programs are designed to recognize, utilize, and enhance youths’ strengths to promote positive outcomes through education, training, and career certification to enhance their interests, skills, and abilities.
+The Dannon Project offers programming to address the unique needs of youth and young adults between the ages of 18-24.
+Our youth and young adult programs are designed to recognize, utilize, and enhance their strengths to promote positive outcomes through education, training, and career certification.
+We strive to enhance their interests, skills, and abilities with our prorgramming.

-Program offerings may include but, are not limited to: after school interest groups, cultural activities and hobbies, exercise and sports, mentoring and counseling, volunteer service opportunities and teenage pregnancy prevention.
+Program offerings may include but, are not limited to: cultural activities and hobbies, mentoring and counseling, volunteer service opportunities and teenage pregnancy prevention, and special electives such as songwriting classes, book-reading clubs, and civic engagement.

 Our goal is to increase the ability of young people to succeed in the educational arena and labor market.
-Youth who successfully complete our programs are economically self-sufficient.
+Those that successfully complete our programs are poised to become economically self-sufficient.

 Youth Careers Program